uccser/render/docs/source/developer/render.rst

 Some important things to note when working with the render service:

-- That unlike the django webservice in local development the render service does not have a live volume of the renderservice directory, that mean any changes require a rebuild of the service to see the changes.
+- When in local development the render service does not have a live volume of the renderservice directory, that mean any changes require a rebuild of the service to see the changes.

+- The render service has multiple directories for static files, a local copy and a mounted external copy.
+The static folder in the root directory of the repository is mounted as the external copy when run locally.